International Companies Incorporation

 No Annual Return is required to be lodged with the Registrar unless the company is a licensed bank or insurance company.

 When required by a member, a company must present to any meeting of the company a profit and loss account and balance sheet.
-There is however no requirement that these be filed with the Registrar.
 The company must keep and maintain such accounts and records as the company’s directors consider are necessary or desirable in order to reflect the financial position of the company.
 They may be kept at the company’s Registered Office or at such other place the directors think fit and are open to inspection at any time by any director.
+Where accounting records are kept at any other place other than the registered office, the name, address and copy of the company's financial position must be kept at the registered office at the end of the company's financial year to which they relate.

 A company which does not hold a banking or insurance licence does not need to appoint an auditor if its articles so provide, or all the members agree in writing or if all the members present in person or by proxy so resolve at each annual general meeting of the company.
 An auditor can be an individual, a firm or company but must be registered under the Act.